Controlling unfolding in type theory

 \section{Conclusions and future work}

 We have proposed \emph{controlled unfolding}, a new mechanism for interpolating between transparent and opaque definitions in proof assistants.
-We have demonstrated its practical applicability by extending \cooltt{} with controlled unfolding primitives; we have also proved its theoretical soundness by constructing an elaboration algorithm to a core calculus whose normalization we establish using a novel constructive synthetic Tait computability argument.
+We have demonstrated its practical applicability by extending \cooltt{} with controlled unfolding; we have also proved its soundness through an elaboration algorithm to a core calculus whose normalization we establish using a constructive synthetic Tait computability argument.

 In the future, we hope to see controlled unfolding integrated into more proof assistants and to further explore its applications for large-scale organization of mechanized mathematics.
-In the context of our \cooltt{} implementation, we have also already begun to experiment with potential extensions, including one that allows a \emph{subterm} to be declared locally abstract and then unfolded later on as-needed --- a more flexible alternative to Coq's $\Prg{abstract}~t$ tactical.
-As we mentioned in \cref{rem:unfolding-sections}, we also are interested in facilities to limit the scope in which it is possible to unfold a given definition.
+As mentioned above, some our mechanism has implemented in Agda, but features such as local unfolds are still absent.
+Furthermore, in the context of our \cooltt{} implementation, we have also already begun to experiment with potential extensions, including one that allows a \emph{subterm} to be declared locally abstract and then unfolded later on as-needed --- a more flexible alternative to Coq's $\Prg{abstract}~t$ tactical.
+As we mentioned in Remark~\ref{rem:unfolding-sections}, we also are interested in facilities to limit the scope in which it is possible to unfold a definition.